flux-framework/flux-core/doc/man1/flux-kvs.rst

 **dropcache** [--all]
    Tell the local KVS to drop any cache it is holding.
-If *--all* is specified, send an event across the comms session instructing all KVS instances to drop their caches.
+If *--all* is specified, send an event across the Flux instance instructing all KVS modules to drop their caches.

 **version** [-N ns]
    Display the current KVS version, an integer value.
 The version starts